-Healthy Diet and Physical Activity for Cardiovascular Disease Prevention in Adults With Cardiovascular Risk Factors: Behavioral Counseling Interventions
+Healthy Diet and Physical Activity for Cardiovascular Disease Prevention in Adults with Cardiovascular Risk Factors: Behavioral Counseling Interventions

-Healthy Diet/Physical Activity Counseling and Obesity Screening/Counseling for adults aged 18 years and older are covered under the Wellness/Preventive Care Benefit when the Participant or covered dependent is referred by a primary care practitioner; for those who have a basal metabolic index (BMI) of 30 or greater; and have additional cardiovascular disease (CVD) risk factors.
-This wellness/preventive benefit is limited to twelve (12) Health Diet/Physical Activity Counseling or Obesity Screening/Counseling sessions per Plan year according to recommendations from the USPSTF.
+Healthy Diet and Physical Activity Counseling and Obesity Screening/Counseling for adults aged 18 years and older are covered under the Wellness/Preventive Care Benefit when the Participant or covered dependent is referred by a primary care practitioner; for those who have a basal metabolic index (BMI) of 30 or greater; and have additional cardiovascular disease (CVD) risk factors.
+This wellness/preventive benefit is limited to twelve (12) Health Diet/Physical Activity Counseling or Obesity Screening/Counseling sessions per Plan year.
 Additional visits are subject to a specialist visit copay, deductible, or coinsurance where applicable.